acidanthera/AirportBrcmFixup/README.md

 - [Apple](https://www.apple.com) for macOS
 - [vit9696](https://github.com/vit9696) for [Lilu.kext](https://github.com/vit9696/Lilu) and great help in implementing some features
 - [PMheart](https://github.com/PMheart) for the initial idea and implementation
-- [darkvoid & RehabMan] for FakePCIID implementation (partly it is used in AirportBrcmFixup)
+- darkvoid & RehabMan for FakePCIID implementation (partly used in AirportBrcmFixup)
 - [al3xtjames](https://github.com/al3xtjames) for disabling LPO panic in AirPortBrcmNIC
 - [lvs1974](https://applelife.ru/members/lvs1974.53809/) for writing the software and maintaining it